Blog · By The Packaging Vista Team · June 20, 2026

 - Order in volume.
 Combine SKUs or buy ahead to reach a better per-unit price.

 - Pick the right material.
-Kraft and recycled stocks are economical and on-trend.
+Affordable kraft paperboard stock and recycled eco-friendly box stocks are economical and on-trend.

 - Use finishes with intent.
 Let one finish carry the impact instead of stacking several.